freeletics/RxRedux/README.md

 Every SideEffect can trigger multiple `Actions` (remember it returns `Observable<Action>`) which go through the `Reducer` but can also trigger other `SideEffects` registered for the corresponding Action.

 # StateAccessor
-Whenever a `SideEffect` needs to know the current State in its workflow, it can use `StateAccessor` to grab the latest state from Redux Store.
+Whenever a `SideEffect` needs to know the current State it can use `StateAccessor` to grab the latest state from Redux Store.
+StateAccessor is basically just a function `() -> State` to grab the latest State anytime you need it.

 # Usage
 Let's create a simple Redux Store for Pagination: Goal is to display a list of `Persons` on screen.
 Plus one can